abhudson3/latechecker/README.md

 Open a terminal at that directory.
 You will need to have a python interpreter installed.
 This can be done by going to python.org/downloads.
 ## Usage
-Enter ```python3 script.py``` in your terminal to run the script and enter the date and time when prompted It may be ```python script.py``` depending on your python installation.
+Enter ```python3 script.py``` in your terminal to run the script and enter the date and time when prompted.
+It may be ```python script.py``` depending on your python installation.